cdfredrick/AstroComb_HPF/startup.md

     - Note: this file is currently found within a separate repository in the *Frequency-comb-DPLL* folder.
     1. Lock the "CEO" signal near 0 V
     2. Lock the "Optical" (RIO CW) signal nearest to its historical average after accounting for drift
+    3. Enable "Auto Recover" and "Limit DAC Output"
+    4. Set "Recovery Threshold" of "Optical" to 7.
 11. Enable the Finisar WaveShaper and apply the last know mask
 12. Enable the Cybel amplifier
     - Note: this step is performed in the *Cybel* app